Explore Results for the 2022 NAEP Mathematics Assessment

 How Did Students Perform in Mathematics?

 In 2022, average mathematics scores for the nation were lower by 5 points at fourth grade and lower by 8 points at eighth grade compared to scores in 2019.
 Average scores at grades 4 and 8 were higher compared to the first assessment in 1990.
+Download a summary of the 2022 mathematics results.

 Detailed mathematics assessment results